-234 LITERATURE OF THE BIBLE.
+- 234 LITERATURE OF THE BIBLE.
 The artistic dimension of the Bible is emphasized through careful study of various types of literature found in it, including narrative, poetry, wisdom literature, gospels, and epistles.
 The course will focus on themes that flow throughout the Bible including: community & relationships, living with the unknown, grief and brokenness, reconciliation, remembrance and celebration, and sending (missio dei).
 Students will be analyzing the text along with art and music inspired by the text.

-229 THEMES IN LITERATURE.
+One semester for grades 11-12.
+0.5 credit Offered in alternate years: Offered 2023-2024 - 229 THEMES IN LITERATURE.
 The literature studied is organized around themes of high interest to students.
 Themes include death, love, courage, and friendship.
+One semester for grades 11-12.
+0.5 credit

 - \230 BRITISH LITERATURE.
 Students study the major authors of the principal literary periods from Beowulf to 20th century poetry such as Shakespeare and Romanticism, and become aware of recurring themes that link students of today with people of all times.
+One semester for grades 11-12.
 0.5 credit - \244 U.S. LITERATURE.
 A survey course sampling United States literature from the colonial times through the 20th century, U.S. Literature will explore how works relate to their historical and social contexts, the Christian worldview, and their writers' view of life.
 U.S. Literature will correlate to the AP U.S. History curriculum.
+One semester course for grades 11-12.
 0.5 credit - \259 INTRODUCTION TO LITERATURE (Advanced Placement).
 Designed to develop understanding and to increase human experience through literature, this college level course, when taken in conjunction with English Composition I, is intended to prepare students to take the AP Literature and Composition exam for college credit.
 The major literary types (poetry, fiction, and drama) are defined and illustrated through examples drawn from English and American literature as well as other literatures of the world.
 Students may register to receive college credit for this course from Harrisburg Area Community College (HACC).
 There is a cost for dual enrollment.
 Additional fees and a placement exam also apply.
+This is a weighted course.
 First semester for grade 12.
+0.5 credit